smileynet/craftgraph/docs/next_step.md

 ## Tasks

 1. **Define Crafting Recipes in Knowledge Graph**:
-   - Update the knowledge graph structure to include crafting recipes.
+   - Update the knowledge graph structure to add a recipe node that is connected to the resource nodes and the crafted item node.
-   - Add edges between resource nodes and craftable item nodes with "craft" attributes.
+   - Update data/knowledge_graph.json to include the new relationships.
    - Ensure the `parse_knowledge_graph` function can interpret these new relationships.

 2. **Implement Crafting Logic**: